detker/CUDA-Flash-Attention/README.md

 ## Project Overview

-This project contains a comprehensive implementation of the Flash Attention 2 algorithm in CUDA, along with comparisons to naive attention implementations, Flash Attention 1 and PyTorch solutions.
+This project contains a comprehensive implementation of the Flash Attention 2 algorithm in CUDA, **utilizing CUDA Cores ONLY!**, along with comparisons to naive attention implementations, Flash Attention 1 and PyTorch solutions.
 The project includes both forward pass and backward pass, enabling full training of models utilizing the attention mechanism.
 Additionally, the project delivers a testing framework written in Python where experiments can be run.
 Several experiments are described in this README below along with results and conclusions.

+**NOTE**: This project is strictly educational and focuses on CUDA Cores implementation only.
+While functional, CUDA Cores are significantly less efficient than Tensor Cores for matrix operations like attention, resulting in much lower performance compared to production implementations.
+Tensor Cores provide specialized hardware for mixed-precision matrix multiplication with much higher throughput.
+Expansion to Tensor Core utilization is planned for future development.

 ### Implemented Kernels